 Testifying in criminal court can be nerve-wracking.
-The stakes are high and, in most cases, someone’s freedom is on the line.
+The stakes are high and, in many cases, someone’s freedom is on the line.
 It’s imperative to put your best foot forward and answer questions to the best of your memory.
 In an effort to lessen the stress and help you feel more comfortable on the witness stand, here’s nine tips for testifying in court.

 1. Be Prepared